 8.A.64 The Phosphoinositide-interacting Protein (PIRT) Family

-PIRT is considered to be a regulatory subunit of various transient recptor potential (Trp) channels.
-For example, TRPV1, a molecular sensor of noxious heat and capsaicin, is positively regulated by PIRT and phosphatidylinositol 4,5-bisphosphate (PIP2) and other phosphoinositides, but not phosphatidylinositol (PI).
-Pirt and PIP2 also synergistically enhance TRPM8 channel activity by increasing the single channel conductance (Tang et al. 2015).
-Pirt is a molecular sensor of noxious heat and capsaicin.
-It positively regulates TRPV1 channel activity via phosphatidylinositol 4,5-bisphosphate (PIP2) and binds various phosphoinositides, including phosphatidylinositol 4,5-bisphosphate (PIP2), but not phosphatidylinositol.
-Moreover, Pirt is an endogenous regulator of the ATP-activated P2X3 channel (TC# 1.A.7.1.6) in bladder cells (Gao et al. 2015).
+PIRT is considered to be a regulatory subunit of various transient recptor potential (TRP) channels.
+For example, TRPV1, a molecular sensor of noxious heat and capsaicin, is positively regulated by PIRT and phosphatidylinositol 4,5-bisphosphate (PIP2) as well as other phosphoinositides, but not phosphatidylinositol (PI).
+PIRT and PIP2 also synergistically enhance TRPM8 channel activity by increasing the single channel conductance (Tang et al. 2015).
+TRPM8, PIRT, and PIP2 form a regulatory complex, and PIRT modulation of TRPM8 activity arises, at least in part, by regulating local concentrations of PIP2 accessible to TRPM8 (Sisco et al. 2019).
+Moreover, PIRT is an endogenous regulator of the ATP-activated P2X3 channel (TC# 1.A.7.1.6) in bladder cells (Gao et al. 2015).
 Calmodulin binds to the PIRT C-terminal alpha-helix, and a cholesterol-recognition amino acid consensus (CRAC) domain in the outer leaflet of the first transmembrane helix of PIRT binds to a number of cholesterol-derivatives including cholecalciferol and oxytocin, which explains the role of PIRT in regulating a variety of ion channels (Sisco et al. 2020).